AvengedA/AvengedA/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Data Science in a bootcamp that began in March!
+- 🌱 I am about to embark on a new data engineering journey
 - 💬 Ask me about the heavy penguin!
 - This is Aven!